 Install Syslinux - runs the syslinux.exe command to install the syslinux boot code to the USB drive - does not wipe or format the USB drive.

 Create Ext2 FS - creates a file on the USB stick (e.g. casper-rw) of any name and size which can be recognised and mounted as an ext2 filesystem by linux OS's.
-Useful for persistent Live linux OS distros.
+Useful for persistent Live linux OS distros with Easy2Boot.

-Test using QEMU Emulator (F11) - uses the QEMU emulator to boot your USB drive within Windows.
+Test using QEMU Emulator (F11) - uses the 32-bit QEMU emulator to boot your USB drive within Windows.
 You can boot to linux or WinPE or Windows within a QEMU emulator window.
 This does not change your system in any way.
 Useful to test out grub4dos or syslinux menus or check that your USB drive actually boots without needing to unplug it and plug it into another system every time.
+Note that a 32-bit Intel x86 CPU is emulated and the maximum amount if memory that can be assigned is aprox 900-1100MB.
+If too much memory is assigned, QEMU will not run correctly.

 There are some options that allow the UFD to boot either as a super-floppy (ZIP) drive or a Fixed disk (HDD).
 Thus DOS or FreeDos can boot from a UFD as either the A: drive or the C: drive depending on how you partition and format it using the options available.
 These options though are highly dependent on what BIOS you use when you boot the USB drive as there are no BIOS standards for USB booting from Flash media.